jacob-moses/jacob-moses.github.io/cv.md

 2015–17 | Research Fellow in Program on Science, Technology, and Society, Harvard Kennedy School

 ### Professional Experience

-**The Hastings Center**, Garrison, NY
-2009–13 | New Media Director
-2007-09 | Research Assistant
+2009–13 | New Media Director, The Hastings Center, Garrison, NY 2007-09 | Research Assistant, The Hastings Center, Garrison, NY

 ### Publications
 ::: {custom-style=Publications}

-**Accepted for publication:** A. Arnold-Forster, **J. Moses**, and S. Schotland, “Wounded Healers and the Politics of Wellbeing: Healthcare Practitioners’ Emotions in 20th Century Anglo-America,” introduction to special issue of _Journal of The History of Medicine and Allied Sciences_.
+Accepted | A. Arnold-Forster, **J. Moses**, and S. Schotland, “Wounded Healers and the Politics of Wellbeing: Healthcare Practitioners’ Emotions in 20th Century Anglo-America,” introduction to special issue of _Journal of The History of Medicine and Allied Sciences_.
 2022 | A. Arnold-Forster, **J. Moses**, and S. Schotland, “Obstacles to Physicians’ Emotional Health — Lessons from History,” _New England Journal of Medicine_ 386, no. 1 (2022): 4-7.
 2018 | K. Saha, J. B. Hurlbut, S. Jasanoff, A. Ahmed, A. Appiah, F. Baylis, G. Bennett, G. Church, G. Cohen, G. Daley, K. Finneran, W. Hurlbut, R. Jaenisch, L. Lwoff, J. P. Kimes, P. Mills, **J. Moses**, B. S. Park, E. Parens, R. Salzman, A. Saxena, T. Simoncelli, O. C. Snead, K. S. Rajan, R. D. Truog, P. Williams, and C. Woopen, “Building Capacity for a Global Genome Editing Observatory: Institutional Design,” _Trends in Biotechnology_ 36, no. 8 (2018): 741-743.
 2015 | **J. Moses**, N. Berlinger, M. C. Dunn, M. K. Gusmano, and J. J. Chin, “Bioethics Casebook 2.0: Using Web-Based Design and Tools to Promote Ethical Reflection and Practice in Health Care,” _Hastings Center Report_ 45, no. 6 (2015).
 2014 | **J. Moses**, “Bioethics Education: IV.
 Public Education” entry in _Encyclopedia of Bioethics_, 4th Edition, ed.
 B. Jennings, L. Eckenwiler, G. Kaebnick, B. Koenig, S. Krimsky, S. R. Latham, M. R. Mercurio.
 (New York: Macmillan, 2014).
 2012 | M. S. Race, **J. Moses**, C. McKay, and K. J. Venkateswaran, “Synthetic Biology in Space: Considering the Broad Societal and Ethical Implications,” _International Journal of Astrobiology_ 11 (2012): 133–139.
 2011 | **J. Moses**, “The 1.5 Cultures Problem,” _Hastings Center Report_ 41, no. 1 (2011): inside cover.
 2009 | E. Parens, J. Johnston, and **J. Moses**, “Do We Need ‘Synthetic Bioethics’?” _Science_ 321 (2008): 1449 and letter in _Science_ 323 (2009): 339.
 2009 | E. Parens, J. Johnston, and **J. Moses**, Ethical Issues in Synthetic Biology: An Overview of the Debates (Washington, D.C.: Woodrow Wilson International Center for Scholars, 2009): 1–32.
 2009 | **J. Moses**, “Are Parents Driven to Design Their Babies?”
 BioethicsForum.org, February 11, 2009.
 2009 | **J. Moses**, “A Liberating Value to Biometric Technologies?
 A Review of Mordini and Massari’s ‘Body, Biometrics, and Identity,’” _Dialogue_ 2, no. 5 (2009): 1–3.
 2009 | **J. Moses**, “From Pallets to People: RFID and Technology Design,” _Dialogue_ 2, no. 1 (2009): 3–6.
 2009 | K. Maschke and **J. Moses**, “Background on Privacy as Contextual Integrity,” working paper for EU-funded Homeland Security, Biometric Identification & Personal Detection Ethics (HIDE) project policy forum, Czech Republic, June 5–6, 2009.
 2008 | **J. Moses**, “A Fair Trade?
 Canadian Ethics Commission Helps Recast the ‘Privacy vs. Security’ Dilemma,” _Dialogue_ 1, no. 2 (2008): 3–6.
 2008 | N. Berlinger and **J. Moses**, “Pandemic Flu Planning in the Community: What Can Clinical Ethicists Bring to the Public Health Table?” _Cambridge Quarterly of Healthcare Ethics_ 17, no. 4 (2008): 268–70.
 2007 | N. Berlinger and **J. Moses**, The Five People You Meet in a Pandemic and What They Need from You Today (Garrison, NY: The Hastings Center, 2007).
 (Also included in University of Minnesota project “Pandemic Practices: Pandemic Preparedness Tools.”)

 :::
 ### Conference Presentations and Invited Talks
 ::: {custom-style=Publications}

 2022 | “Access and Authority in Science Research,” with Josh Lupkin (Technológico de Monterrey, Campus Ciudad de México, Departamento de Ciencias, virtual; May 13).
 2022 | Presenter with Theo Schall, “Cis and Trans Gender Affirming Care,” Berman Institute Research Retreat (Johns Hopkins University; April 27).
 2022 | “Historicizing Practitioners’ Emotions in the History of Medicine,” co-organizer with A. Arnold-Forster, Annual Meeting of the American Association for the History of Medicine, (Saratoga Springs, New York; April 22).